 Tariffs are the main instrument used to regulate the importation of goods in Malaysia.
-The simple average applied most-favored nation (MFN) tariff rate is approximately 9.29 percent, but duties for tariff lines where there is significant local production are often higher.
-For example, 6.8 percent of tariff lines have rates between 16 percent and 20 percent, 16.9 percent of tariff lines have rates that exceed 20 percent, and several lines (such as automobiles) have rates that significantly exceed 100 percent.
+The simple average applied normal trade relations (NTR)/most-favored nation (MFN) tariff rate is approximately 8.56 percent, but duties for tariff lines where there is significant local production are often higher.